Cornerstone of Southern California, Celebrating 40 Years

 Conclusion

-Being aware of the warning signs and understanding how to have a compassionate and non-judgmental conversation with your husband will put you in the best position when faced with a partner who is a problem drinker.
+Being aware of the warning signs and understanding how to have a compassionate and non-judgmental conversation with your spouse will put you in the best position when faced with a partner who is a problem drinker.
 Make sure to only initiate the conversation if you feel safe, and wait until you think you have enough evidence to make this conclusion.